digitalfabrik/integreat-cms/docs/src/api-docs.rst

             "latitude": Number | null,      // The latitude of this location "longitude": Number | null,     // The longitude of this location },
-         "event": {
+         "location_url": String | null,     // The url to the location for this event translation "event": {
             "id": Number | null,            // The id of this event.
 Null if this is a recurrence of an event "start": String,                // The start date&time of this event